 Compresses slow the evaporation of tears.
 Their warm moisture provides relief by stabilizing the eyes’ tear film and improving the meibomian glands’ production of oil.
 With your eyes now hydrated and lubricated, they can also expel bacteria more efficiently.

 Certain prescription eye drops also address dry eye, and steroids can provide relief.
 Others provide additional lubrication.
 Please consult with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, who can recommend or prescribe the best drops for your eyes.

 - A humidifier to increase moisture in the air and decrease evaporation of your tears

 - Wearing sunglasses to deflect ultraviolet rays and wind that dry the eyes

 - Don’t make the compresses or washcloths too hot.

 - Use a different compress for each eye to prevent spreading an infection between the eyes.

 - We recommend lightly cleaning with a swab or cloth, then wetting and wiping your eyelids several times each day.
 Doing so can prevent bacteria from entering your eyes.

 If you are experiencing dry eye, please bring it to our attention.
 Untreated, dry eye can sometimes cause corneal abrasions or ulcers, inflammation, and even vision impairment.

-At Dry Eye Center at Issaquah Eyeworks, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang will treat patients with dry eye from Issaquah, Seattle, Renton, Redmond, and throughout Washington.
+At Dry Eye Center at Issaquah Eyeworks, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang will treat patients with dry eye from Issaquah, Seattle, Renton, Redmond, and throughout Washington.